-DAIRY FARM BUSINESS SUMMARY INSTALLATION PROGRAM PRESENT DRIVE IS A: ENTER NEW DRIVE OR PRESS RETURN TO OK EXISTING DRIVE.
+ENTER NEW DRIVE LETTER OR PRESS RETURN TO OK EXISTING DRIVE

-Enter a drive letter, either A, B, C or press return if the correct drive is already specified.
-For the two floppy disk drive system, type $B \leftarrow I$.
+Enter a drive letter, in most cases A, B, or C or press return if the correct drive is already specified.
+For the two floppy disk drive system, type B \leftarrow .
 Once you set the drive, it will remain at that setting until you change it by selecting "install" again.